balabanmetin/uDance/README.md

 ## Output

-uDANCE writes its output under the directory `<workdir>/output`.
-The workflow outputs three phylogenies: `<workdir>/output/udance.maxqs.nwk`, `<workdir>/output/udance.incremental.nwk`, and `<workdir>/output/udance.updates.nwk`. `incremental` tree guarantees that the backbone topology is fixed in the output tree. `maxqs` tree is the "best" one inferred by uDANCE and the location of backbone sequences might change after insertion of query sequences.
+uDance writes its output under the directory `<workdir>/output`.
+The workflow outputs three phylogenies: `<workdir>/output/udance.maxqs.nwk`, `<workdir>/output/udance.incremental.nwk`, and `<workdir>/output/udance.updates.nwk`. `incremental` tree guarantees that the backbone topology is fixed in the output tree. `maxqs` tree is the "best" one inferred by uDance and the location of backbone sequences might change after insertion of query sequences.
 We will shortly come back to the exact definition of these three output trees.

-uDANCE workflow also outputs many intermediate files.
+uDance workflow also outputs many intermediate files.
 These intermediate files can be useful for user for debugging as well as to supplement the downstream analysis.
 All paths below are given in relative to the output directory `<workdir>/output`.

 1.  `trimmed` containes trimmed input MSAs.
 2.  `backbone.nwk` is the backbone file.
 If there is an input backbone tree, it's identical to the input backbone tree.
 Otherwise, backbone sequences are selected using Mainlines algorithm and selected sequence IDs are written to `backbone/0/species.txt`.
 Gene trees for the selected sequences are found in the directory `backbone/0/<gene>`.
 This directory contains subdirectories named `1` to `k`, where `k` is the number of starting trees for the inference of the gene tree for this gene. `backbone/0/<gene>/<i>/shrunk.fasta.treefile` is the inferred maximum likelihood tree for the gene using the starting tree `i`.
 The highest likelihood tree among all `k` starts is `backbone/0/<gene>/bestTree.nwk` and relative-path to the starting tree that yielded the highest likelihood is `backbone/0/<gene>/bestTreename.txt`.
 All gene trees in newick format are written to `backbone/0/astral_input.trees`, one line per tree.
 This file is provided to ASTRAL as the input.
 No constraint tree is used during the estimation of the backbone tree.
 ASTRAL's output file (a newick tree) is `backbone/0/astral_output.updates.nwk`.
 3.  `placement` contains the backbone and query alignments and the backbone tree used at the placement stage. `placement.jplace` is the jplace file output by APPLES-2.
-4. The partitions created by uDANCE are located under the directory `udance`.
-This directory contains subdirectories named `0` to `p-1`, where `p` is the number of partitions designated for the uDANCE run. `atasmall/output/udance/<partition>/species.txt` contains the list of backbone, query, and outgroup sequences in the partition.
+4. The partitions created by uDance are located under the directory `udance`.
+This directory contains subdirectories named `0` to `p-1`, where `p` is the number of partitions designated for the uDance run. `atasmall/output/udance/<partition>/species.txt` contains the list of backbone, query, and outgroup sequences in the partition.
 The organization of the partition is almost identical to the "partition" `backbone/0` given in the item 2 above but there are a few differences. `datasmall/output/udance/<partition>/astral_constraint.nwk` and `datasmall/output/udance/<partition>/raxml_constraint.nwk` are the two kinds of constraint trees used in ASTRAL stage.
 The former results in an ASTRAL tree (`datasmall/output/udance/<partition>/astral_output.incremental.nwk`) that retains the backbone tree topology and the latter allows topological changes aming the backbone sequences (`datasmall/output/udance/<partition>/astral_output.updates.nwk`).
 5.  (continued) The spanning tree of partitions of the placement tree is available at `datasmall/output/udance/color_spanning_tree.nwk`.
 This can be regarded as the hierarchy or relative positions of the partitions. `datasmall/output/udance/outgroup_map.json` is a dictionary where, for each partition, we list the outgroup sequences (stored in keys `children` and `up`).
 These two files are used during stitching ASTRAL output trees of the partitions.

-## uDANCE configuration settings
+## uDance configuration settings

 |            Parameter             |                                                Description                                                 |
 |:--------------------------------:|:----------------------------------------------------------------------------------------------------------:|